Site Summary ProfileEPA ID: FLD982130098

 Investigation and Cleanup Responsibility / Oversight

 EPA typically conducts groundwater studies in phases, collecting samples from the source area and then moving further away as far as the contamination may be found to have migrated.
 The first sample collection for the Remedial Investigation was in June 2012 and focused on the soil and groundwater on the former dry cleaning property.
 Dry cleaning solvents were found at levels above cleanup target levels in both the soil and groundwater.
 In January 2013, groundwater samples were collected in the neighborhood around the facility and contaminants such as PCE, TCE and vinyl chloride were found to have migrated north of the facility.
 In June 2013, groundwater samples were collected even further north.
 Seven blocks north of the facility, vinyl chloride was still being found in the groundwater above its cleanup level.
-A September 2013 sampling event is planned to install permanent monitoring wells and lithological borings.
-This phased strategy allows EPA to use its funds effectively and collect sufficient data to determine the most appropriate cleanup option.
-The results of the sampling will be presented in a Remedial Investigation Report and the potential cleanup options will be presented in a Feasiblity Study Report.
+In September 2013, fourteen permanent monitoring wells were installed and sampled.
+This phased strategy allowed EPA to use its funds effectively and collect sufficient data to determine the most appropriate cleanup option.
+The results of all of sampling efforts were included in the February 2014 Draft Remedial Investigation Report.
+Potential cleanup options will be presented in the upcoming Feasibility Study Report.
 EPA leads the remedial investigation and cleanup activities, in cooperation with FDEP.

 Site Cleanup Plan

 The Remedial Investigation and Feasibility Study Reports will be made available to the community and presented in a public meeting.
-EPA will also propose a cleanup plan based on these reports and share it with the community for comment.
-It is expected that the studies will be complete and the cleanup plan selected in early 2014.
+EPA will also propose a cleanup plan, the Proposed Plan Fact Sheet, based on these reports and share it with the community for comment.
+It is expected that the studies will be complete and the cleanup plan selected by the end of 2014 or early 2015.

 EPA is in the remedial investigation stage of the Superfund process.
 Cleanup will begin after the community has commented on the proposed cleanup plan and funding is made available.